 Located in the Midwestern United States, Omaha is the largest city in the state of Nebraska.
 The city proper is home to roughly 465,000 people (2017), while nearly 900,000 live in the Omaha metropolitan area.

 Businessmen and tourists visiting Omaha can choose from a number of good hotels.
 One of the best is the Ameristar Casino Hotel.
 It is a high-end hotel with a good casino.
 Make sure that you know how to play before you visit the casino to make sure that you do not annoy the other players.
 Some players believe players who do not know how to play bring bad luck.
 You can learn how to play in your hotel room by playing in an online casino.
-Choose the casino that gives you the best casino bonus to play in or play for virtual money.
+Choose the casino that gives you the best casino bonus.
+(Compare bonuses here).
+You can also choose to play using virtual money.
 Virtual money is free to use but is not as fun to play with.

 The economy of Omaha is diversified and includes sectors such as banking, insurance, construction, telecommunications, and transportation.
 In the early 2000s, the city emerged as one of the top-10 cities for high-tech companies in the United States.
 The economy here has grown dramatically since the 1990s, and Omaha is home to numerous company headquarters for large corporations.
 One of Omaha’s most prominent businesses men, Warren Buffett, was born here in 1930.

 Examples of large employers in the Omaha area

 |Offutt Air Force Base|

 Four Fortune 500 companies are headquartered in Omaha: